Lev L. Spiro

 David has always had a passion for the outdoors and after a 30 year career as an educator and IT Professional, he began pursuing his love of nature and photography.
 He is a Texas Master Naturalist and Travis Audubon Master Birder as well as a member of the North American Nature Photography Association where he serves as Chair of the Conservation Committee.
 During COVID, he completed his first book called "Picturing The Lost Words", a photographic and poetic exploration of words from nature that were removed from the Oxford Junior Dictionary in recent years.
 David recently spoke on this project at the Texas Photography Festival and to Bexar County Audubon.
 His photographs have been included in over 40 juried shows including the Florida Museum of Photographic Arts, here at the Midwest Center for Photography, Image City Gallery, Chateau Gallery, Glasgow Gallery of Photography and the Roger Troy Peterson Institute's inagural "Art That Matters to the Planet" exhibit.
 In addition to his photography, David helps kids of all ages connect to nature by volunteering and leading tours at the Ladybird Johnson Wildflower Center and Westcave Preserve in Austin, TX.
 David also serves on the Board of the Bull Creek Foundation, and is actively involved in conservation projects including bird surveys, digital camera trapping efforts and invasive species management.

-Prints in the portfolio are Archival Inkjet Prints, 8" X 10" , 11" X 14 and 12" X 12, 2021-2024, $240 - $300.
+Prints in the portfolio are Archival Inkjet Prints, 8" X 10" , 11" X 14 and 12" X 12, 2021-2024, $240 - $300 each.

 John Diephouse